Modals in English Grammar

 You'll have noticed from the examples that some of the modal verbs had 'to'.
 There are several modals in English grammar that have some exceptions to some of the rules above, and they are called semi-modal or marginal modal verbs.

 They have some of the grammatical characteristics of 'pure' modal verbs.
-One of the basic differences is that most are followed by the infinitive (i.e. with 'to') rather the bare infinitive.
+One of the basic differences is that most are followed by the infinitive (i.e. with 'to') rather than the bare infinitive.

 Marginal Modal Verbs with 'to':